IBM/queryPattern/readme.md

 ![export connection](./images/structureWithWallet.png)

 4. Switch back to the Explorer view by clicking on the paper icons at the top left of VS Code.

-5. You should now notice a new folder added under the **queryPattern** directory called **local_fabric**.
+You should now see our newly exported **local_fabric_wallet** folder.

 #### 3. Populate the world state
 Right now our world state is empty and there is nothing to query.
 Let's add some entries to the ledger so that we can see some results when we run the queries.